 - Description of your duties

 Complete the CPT Request form in iHopkins.
 Go to ihopkins.jhu.edu, log in with your JHED ID and password and open the F-1 Practical Training drop down menu to access the form.
 Be sure to follow instructions carefully, including the upload, in PDF format, of your employment letter.
-You also need to be sure you put the correct second approver for your form, depending upon your program of study.
+A detailed explanation of the relationship between your JHU major field of study and the CPT position is required.
+Sample explanations are available here.
+Failure to explain the connection between your program of study and the position will result in the denial of your CPT request.
+In addition, be sure you put the correct second approver for your form, depending upon your program of study.

-Once your second approver provides comments and recommendations, OIS will process the CPT and send you an email concerning picking up the document.
+Once your second approver provides comments and recommendations, OIS will review the CPT and send you an email upon completion of the review.
 Please allow 10 working days for this process.

 Peabody Students with Short Term Performances: We realize that the application time frame may be compressed due to the nature of your CPT experiences.
 However, you must take responsibility for quickly filing for each performance, and OIS cannot be responsible if you wait until the last minute.
 CPT for prior performances will not be granted.
 Please remember that while registration for CPT covers the entire semester, you must have separate permission, and a separate I-20 form, for each CPT performance.